Suay Sew Shop

-Suay Sew Shop is a sustainable clothing and accessory manufacturing company based in Frogtown, Los Angeles.
+Suay Sew Shop is a sustainable clothing and accessory manufacturing company based in the Arts District in Downtown Los Angeles.
 Through upcycling of textiles, Suay reclaims used garments and uses them to create new items.

-Activity
+History

 Suay Sew Shop was founded in late 2017 by Lindsay Rose Medoff (now the chief executive officer) along with Tina Dosewell.
 The two met in 2004 through the local sewing community.
 After working in the field of recycled and reworked clothing for over a decade, during which she also spent time as an organic farmer, Medoff opened Suay for the initial purpose of manufacturing Patagonia's "ReCrafted" line of apparel made from recycled Patagonia gear.
 The shop subsequently entered several other partnerships with corporations.

 The name Suay means "beautiful" in Dosewell's native Thai language.

 The COVID-19 pandemic shifted the focus of Suay's activity.
 Setting corporate partnerships aside, the organization instead developed a high-filtration face mask made from shop towels, a design that was endorsed by Cleveland Clinic.
 By January 2021, the shop had donated over 220,000 of the masks to individuals in high-risk environments as well as schools, hospitals, and organizations including Refugee Health Alliance, Seeding Sovereignty, and Watts Community Core.
 Suay additionally began a food distribution program for garment workers and a textile upcycling program at the local level.

 As of September 2022, Suay was planning a partnership with the National Day Laborer Organizing Network.

+After seven years in Elysian Valley, Los Angeles, the shop relocated to the Arts District in Downtown Los Angeles in early 2024.